mrieker/pdp8l/pipan8l/readme.txt

 - - - - - - - - - - - - -

 It is somewhat tedious to keep entering dumpit commands to see what the panel is doing.
-So there is a program called ttpan8l that will continuously dump the panel contents in similar format to the actual PDP-8/L panel:
+So pipan8l can be passed the -status option, and it will continuously dump the panel contents in similar format to the actual PDP-8/L panel:

   PDP-8/L       -   - - -   - * -   - * *   - * -  0.0232  MA   IR [ - * *  DCA ]           1804 fps